Bhagavad Gita: Chapter 1: Arjuna Vishada Yoga (46 verses)

 Translators have variously titled the first chapter as Arjuna Vishada-yoga, Prathama Adhyaya, The Distress of Arjuna, The War Within, or Arjuna's Sorrow.
 The Bhagavad Gita is opened by setting the stage of the Kurukshetra battlefield.
 Two massive armies representing different loyalties and ideologies face a catastrophic war.
 With Arjuna is Krishna, not as a participant in the war, but only as his charioteer and counsel.
 Arjuna requests Krishna to move the chariot between the two armies so he can see those "eager for this war".
-He sees family and friends on the enemy side.
+He sees family and friends among the enemy army as well.
 Arjuna is distressed and in sorrow.
 The issue is stated Arvind Sharma, "Is it morally proper to kill?"
 This and other moral dilemmas in the first chapter are set in a context where the Hindu epic and Krishna have already extolled ahimsa (non-violence) to be the highest and divine virtue of a human being.
 The war feels evil to Arjuna and he questions the morality of war.
 He wonders if it is noble to renounce and leave before the violence starts, or should he fight, and why.